 Plastic surgeries that enhance the rear have been growing in popularity in the past decade or so.
 The American Society of Plastic Surgeons reports that rear enhancement surgeries increased about 20% between 2015 and 2016.

-One of the best-known options is the Brazilian butt lift, but other ways to get a rounder rear end, such as implants.
+One of the best-known options is the Brazilian butt lift, but there are other ways to get a rounder rear end such as butt implants.

 Should you get a Brazilian butt lift or implants, and what’s the difference?
 Please continue reading to learn more about both procedures, outcomes, and potential risks.

 A Brazilian butt lift is a fat transfer cosmetic procedure that changes the size and shape of the buttocks without using implants.
 Your own fat is taken from your abdomen, hips, back, and thighs with liposuction.
 That fat is washed and processed, then it’s carefully injected into the buttocks to give them a more desirable shape.